Skip to content

 1999 “Water: A Contemporary American View,” Gibbes Museum of Art, Charleston, SC; traveled to the Mobile Museum of Art, Mobile, AL; and the Woodson Art Museum, Wausau, WI

-“Why Draw a Landscape?,” Crown Point Press Gallery, San Francisco, CA and Karen McCready Gallery, New York, NY
+“Why Draw a Landscape?,” Crown Point Press, San Francisco, CA and Karen McCready Gallery, New York, NY

 “A Place in the Sun,” Steven Scott Gallery, Baltimore, MD

-“As Far as the Eye Can See,” Atlanta College of Art Gallery, Atlanta, GA
+“As Far as the Eye Can See,” Atlanta College of Art Gallery, Atlanta College of Art, Atlanta, GA

 1998 “Encyclopedia,” Turner and Runyon Gallery, Dallas, TX